Step 2: Post three 18-hole rounds or six 9-hole rounds.

 What is the Low Handicap Index (Low H.I.) and how is it calculated?

-The Low Handicap Index is the lowest Handicap Index value that an individual has had in the last 24 revisions/12 months.
+The Low Handicap Index is the lowest Handicap Index value that an individual has had in the 12 months.
 It is not calculated; it just looks at each of the issued Handicap Index values that a golfer has on record during the time period.
+A player does not have a Low Handicap Index until they have 20 scores in their record.
+Only World Handicap System Handicap Index values are considered in the display of the Low Handicap Index, so when the first Handicap Index issued under the World Handicap System is calculated in January it will also be the Low Handicap Index.

 Am I required to be a part of a golf club in order to obtain a Handicap Index?

-Yes, the USGA requires that you are to be a part of what it identifies as a “golf club” in order to receive a Handicap Index.
+Yes, the World Handicap System requires that you are to be a part of what it identifies as a “golf club” in order to receive a Handicap Index.
 The Handicap System is built around something called peer review, which is oversight by a group and the ability of people you play with to support or dispute the validity of your scores.
-There are more than 1400 SCGA Golf Clubs, many tied to social, fraternal or work groups, so there should be a fit for you.
-If you are not formally connected to a club in any way and don’t believe an existing group matches up with your needs, you might consider SCGA Associate membership (see below)
+There are more than 1500 SCGA Golf Clubs, many tied to social, fraternal or work groups, so there should be a fit for you.
+If you are not formally connected to a club in any way and don’t believe an existing group matches up with your needs, you might consider SCGA Associate membership.

 How do I get my SCGA membership card?

-Your SCGA membership card, tied to your club with the various partner benefits, including the Roger Dunn $15 gift card, is emailed to you by the SCGA.
-Cards may take up to four weeks for processing and delivery.
-Membership cards are no longer connected with the delivery of FORE magazine in any way.
+Your SCGA membership card, tied to your club with the various partner benefits, including the Roger Dunn gift card, is emailed to you by the SCGA.
+Email distribution may take up to four weeks.
+Membership cards are not connected with the delivery of FORE magazine in any way.
+In addition, for verification purposes, those using the GHIN Mobile App can access and display their card and Handicap Index from the More section.